portletbridge/cdi-portlet-integration/README.md

 ## What is this?

-This library contains a Portlet Filter that wraps Portlet Request objects with HttpServletRequest so that CDI will work within a JSF portlet that uses a JSF Bridge.
+This library contains one Portlet Filter that wraps Portlet Request objects with HttpServletRequest so that CDI will work within a JSF portlet that uses a JSF Bridge.
+It also contains a second filter that wraps both Portlet Request and Response objects, for when you need CDI to operate on the request and response objects.

 ## Configuration